aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     - One of our early adopter customers has developed a custom user interface which allows their clients to request new AWS environments.
 Clients provide items like cost center, budget, and select their environment requirements (i.e. Sandbox, Unclass or full sensitive SDLC account set).
 On appropriate approval, this pushes the changes to the Accelerator configuration file and triggers the state machine.
     - Once the state machine completes, the SNS topic triggers their follow-up workflow, validates the requested accounts were provisioned, updates the customer's account database, and then executes a collection of customer specific follow-up workflow actions on any newly provisioned accounts.

-??? faq "How can I easily access my virtual machines or EC2 instances?"
+??? faq "1.1.13.
+How can I easily access my virtual machines or EC2 instances?"

     #### How can I easily access my virtual machines or EC2 instances?